ADeltaX/AudioFlyout/guide.md

 **Cons**: **this is test signed, as a code signing certificate is expensive for me to obtain**, which means you need to trust the certificate to run it.

 ### What I should use?
-If security and adding test certs to "Trusted people" isn't really an issue for you, I suggest to use AudioFlyoutUA.zip It's like adding test certificates to install appx.
+If security and adding test certs to "Trusted people" isn't really an issue for you, I suggest to use AudioFlyoutUA.zip\
+It's like adding test certificates to install an appx.

 # How to install for "AudioFlyoutUA.zip"
 Extract this on "Program Files (x86)" (or "Program Files" if you are running Windows 10 32-bit)\